Everything You Need to Know About At-Home Eyelash Tinting

-So, if the thought of going mascara-less terrifies you or you just won’t settle for anything less than the darkest lashes possible, keep reading for a full breakdown of the process!
+So if the thought of going mascara-less terrifies you or you just won’t settle for anything less than the darkest lashes possible, keep reading for a full breakdown of how to do eyelash tinting at home.

 Step 2: Prep